michoug/EEA_GlacierStream/FunctionalMetagenomic/EEA_MG.md

 mv Contigs/*ffn Annotations
 mv Contigs/*faa Annotations

-# The --dbmem parameter should be removed in the memory of the computer used is a little low but its addition strongly reduce the run time
+# The --dbmem parameter should be removed if the memory of the computer used is a little low but its addition strongly reduce the run time

 for i in Annotations/*faa
 do